UniMath/agda-unimath/src/foundation/yoneda-identity-types.lagda.md

 ### Inverting yoneda identifications

 We consider two ways of defining the inversion operation on yoneda
-identifications: by the judgmentally right unital, and judgmentally left unital concatenation operation on the underlying identity type respectively.
+identifications: by the definitionally right unital, and definitionally left unital concatenation operation on the underlying identity type respectively.
 The former enjoys the computational property

 ```text
   inv reflʸ ≐ reflʸ,